arbexmb/fireflies-solution/README.md

 - **Barrel Imports:** Implemented barrel imports to simplify module imports and improve code organization.
 - **Absolute Paths:** Configured absolute paths to simplify imports and easier handling of files.
 - **Mock AI Implementation:** Created a mock implementation for AI, with comments indicating where AI would be used.
-- **Added Duration Field in Meeting:** Added a duration field in the meeting model to better support the dashboard functionality (could be done with an endDate field as well).
 - **Changed Participants Data:** Replaced participant names with userIds to ensure consistency, as names can repeat.

 ## Suggested Optimizations for the Future